 Orthopedic Patient Care and Profit Benefit from Artificial Intelligence

 Artificial intelligence and machine learning technology is proven to streamline prior authorizations and capture previously lost revenue for orthopedic surgery practices.
-Through state-of-the-art AI-powered solutions leveraged by robotic process automation and subject matter experts, orthopedic surgeons find significant relief from the burdens of manual utilization management and preauthorization workflows.
+Through state-of-the-art AI-powered solutions leveraged by robotic process automation and subject matter experts, orthopedic surgery teams find significant relief from the burdens of manual utilization management and preauthorization workflows.

 With a multi-dimensional software solution that can be fully integrated into EHR/EMR platforms, each patient’s multiple prior authorization needs are assessed in real-time with approval requests generated and submitted electronically.
 From there, surgical coordinators monitor the prior authorization’s progress and, once approvals are obtained, notify the scheduling department so that patients can be scheduled and care delivered quickly.